tomas-kuchta/openVpnServer/README.md

 OpenVpn server(s) will be configured as NAT routers for the connecting clients.
 Clients will be assigned IPs in range defined by internalIp in roles/openvpnServer/vars/main.yml

-Note: Change: dns_1 and dns_2 variables if you do not want to use Google DNS, thus shring your browsing habits with Google.
+Note: Change: dns_1 and dns_2 variables if you do not want to use Google DNS, thus sharing your browsing habits with Google.

 ## Prerequisites:
 * At least two computers with openSuse 42.x installed and configured with shh working